Stupid Spoiled Whore Video Playset: Plot

 A crowd is gathered to see Paris Hilton make an appearance at the local mall, where she announces the opening of a store called Stupid Spoiled Whore.
 Wendy is appalled by how the store blatantly objectifies women, while her friends embrace the store.
 Later, at a friend's house, Wendy is confronted with the Stupid Spoiled Whore Video Playset.
 Wendy exits in horror, leaving her friends to recreate Hilton's sex tape.
 Meanwhile, Hilton's dog, Tinkerbell, commits suicide to escape the misery of being her pet.
 In her throes of sorrow, she sees Butters, and chooses him as her replacement pet, putting him in a bear costume and calling him "Mr. Biggles".

 Wendy brings her father to the Stupid Spoiled Whore store to investigate the matter.
 While he is initially appalled, the overly sexual women quickly manipulate him into accepting the store.
 Bebe announces a Stupid Spoiled Whore party at her house, refusing to invite Wendy.
 Meanwhile, Butters introduces Hilton to his parents.
 She offers them $200 million for Butters, who doesn't like the idea, but his parents insist on discussing it alone.
 They instruct Butters to match Hilton's offer himself to stay, and suggest he try coal mining, but he is unsuccessful.
 Upon seeing a photo album in her limousine, he horrifyingly discovers all her previous pets killed themselves.

 While a disguised Cartman is rejected from the party, Wendy seeks Mr. Slave's help to try to become like all the other girls.
 After explaining to Wendy that being a whore can't be taught, he rushes to break up Bebe's party.
 Butters escapes from Hilton's captivity, and runs into the party.
 Hilton appears just in time to hear Mr. Slave telling all the girls that being a whore is not enjoyable and that she is a nobody.
-The two then argue over who is the bigger whore, culminating in Hilton challenging Mr. Slave to a Whore-Off, which he wins by stuffing her into his anus.
+The two then argue over who is the bigger whore, culminating in Hilton challenging Mr. Slave to a Whore-Off, which he wins by engulfing her into his anus.
 Mr. Slave then criticizes the parents' unawareness that being a whore "is supposed to be a bad thing", telling them to be better role models toward their daughters.
 Though happy to have escaped Hilton, Butters now must face his parents' wrath.
 Inside Mr. Slave's colon, Hilton meets the Frog King, who instructs her to go to the small intestine, where she will meet the Sparrow Prince, who can guide her to Catatafish, who will help her escape.